-If you are thinking of going to Japan on vacation or if you are already preparing your trip, then this post is for you.
-These are the steps I follow when I prepare my trips, specially when visiting another continent.
-Let’s start with the short answer.
+If you are thinking of going to Japan on vacation or if you are already preparing for your trip, then this post is for you.
+These are the steps I follow when I prepare for my trips, especially when visiting another continent.
+So how do you plan a trip to Japan from scratch?

-How do you plan a trip to Japan?
-To plan a trip to Japan you must start by establishing your budget.
-This will determine when to travel, for how long and what to do.
+To plan a trip to Japan, you must start by establishing your budget.
+This will determine when to travel, for how long, and what to do.
 Then you must define and write a detailed itinerary that fits your wishes.
-Only then, you can start buying all the tickets, getting papers ready and packing your bags.
+Only then, you can start buying all the tickets, getting papers ready, and packing your bags.

-Are you ready to prepare your trip to Japan?
+Are you ready to prepare for your trip to Japan?
 Let’s see how this is done step-by-step.

 Establish Your Budget

 The first important thing to do is to establish the budget for your trip.
-The budget for a Japan’s trip can vary a lot depending on what you want to do and the number of cities you will visit, but you have to try to have a clear idea before planning your itinerary, otherwise you might fall short on your travel.
+The budget for a Japan trip can vary a lot depending on what you want to do and the number of cities you will visit, but you must try to have a clear idea before planning your itinerary, otherwise, you might fall short on your travel.

-It is probable that the amount of money you decided to spend on your travel in the first place won’t be exactly the same as the amount you will truly spend, but it is important to have a general idea.
+It is probable that the amount of money you decide to spend on your travel won’t be the same amount you will truly spend, but it is important to have a general idea.

 How much does it cost to go to Japan?
-Generally, you can count with $4,000 USD for the flights, accommodation, local transportation, food, attractions and some random spending in a two weeks travel.
-All the choices you will make, specially in terms of dates, accommodation and food, will impact your budget, so plan accordingly.
+Generally, you can count on USD 5,000 for the flights, accommodation, local transportation, food, attractions, and some random spending in two-week travel.
+All the choices you will make, especially in terms of dates, accommodation, and food, will impact your budget, so plan accordingly.

 Decide When to Travel and The Number of Days You’re Staying in Japan

-This step is one of the most important, since it will depend on many things.
-Sometimes we get to choose when we want to travel and sometimes we don’t.
-For instance, if you have 3 weeks of vacations, but your partner only has 2 weeks and you’re going together to Japan, then I guess you will be staying for 2 weeks.
-In this case, you don’t really have the choice of how many days you will spend in Japan.
+This step is one of the most important since it will depend on many things.
+Sometimes we get to choose when we want to travel, and sometimes we don’t.
+For instance, if you have 3 weeks of vacation, but your partner only has 2 weeks, and you’re going together to Japan, then I guess you will be staying for 2 weeks.
+In this case, you don’t have the choice of how many days you will spend in Japan.

 The same concept applies to when to travel.
 If you have 2 or 3 weeks off during summer, but the rest of the year you can’t take more than 1 week off in a row, you will have to deal with a summer trip to Japan.

-Your budget can also restrict a little this choice, as Japan is not the cheapest destination in the world (but still, it is totally worth it).
+Your budget can also restrict a little this choice because Japan is not the cheapest destination in the world (but still, it is worth it).
 So, if you don’t have lots of money, you might want to prepare in advance your trip and make some wise choices.

 But let’s imagine for one second you don’t have any of these limitations and that you can travel to Japan whenever you want for as long as you want (I’m assuming that you’re not thinking of staying there forever, of course).